brocaar/chirpstack-network-server/docs/content/metrics/prometheus.md

 # Prometheus metrics

-LoRa Server provides a [Prometheus](https://prometheus.io/) metrics endpoint for monitoring the performance of the LoRa Server service.
+ChirpStack Network Server provides a [Prometheus](https://prometheus.io/) metrics endpoint for monitoring the performance of the ChirpStack Network Server service.
 Please refer to the [Prometheus](https://prometheus.io/) website for more information on setting up and using Prometheus.